hchilukuri1010/IDS2024F/homework/hw2/README.md

 +  Bit.

 How much faster is the access to the register memory compared to RAM in modern computers?
-+  Registers are typically 100 to 1000 times faster than RAM.
++  Registers are about 100 to 1000 times faster than RAM.

 How much faster is the access to RAM compared to typical SSD hard drives in modern computers?
 +  RAM is about 100 times faster than SSDs.